European shares led lower by commodity stocks, gloomy BoJ view

 Weak U.S. retail sales data also raised concern about growth prospects for the world's largest economy, just before the Federal Reserve's policy statement on Wednesday, which will be closely monitored for clues to future interest rate moves.

-"The market is wary of potentially hawkish remarks that would suggest a June rate rise is firmly back on the table," Gain Capital Fawad Razaqzada said.
+"The market is wary of potentially hawkish remarks that would suggest a June rate rise is firmly back on the table," said Gain Capital Fawad Razaqzada.
 "But in the event that the Fed sounds more dovish than expected, stocks are likely to stage a relief rally."

 Earlier on Tuesday, the Bank of Japan said it would maintain its asset-buying programme at existing levels but offered a bleaker view of the economy, suggesting it may roll out more stimulus to reach an elusive inflation target.

-The STOXX Europe 600 Basic Resources index fell 4.7 percent, the top sectoral decliner, as copper prices dipped.
-The European oil and gas index was also down 1.8 percent as crude oil prices slipped.
+The STOXX Europe 600 Basic Resources index fell 5.2 percent, the top sectoral decliner, as copper prices dropped.
+The European oil and gas index was also down 1.9 percent as crude oil prices slipped.

-Shares in BHP Billiton, Glencore, Rio Tinto and Antofagasta fell 3.9 to 6.5 percent, putting pressure on the pan-European FTSEurofirst 300 index , which fell 1.1 percent at 1,341.5 points.
+Shares in BHP Billiton, Glencore, Rio Tinto and Antofagasta fell 4.2 to 6.7 percent, putting pressure on the pan-European FTSEurofirst 300 index , which was down 1.1 percent at 1,341.5 points by 1512 GMT.

 Traders said its shares fell as the company's outlook was vague and disappointing.